-Hussain Osman - Associate - Innovation & Patents
+Hussain Osman - Associate - Innovation, Patents & Industrial Property (3IP)

 COVID-19 has compelled the world to adopt cloud infrastructure and digital workspace technology in an attempt to endure precautionary limitations set in place by health authorities.
 The Kingdom of Bahrain has realised the importance of nurturing a state-of-the-art telecommunications network that enables electronic means in the conduct of daily transactions in a secure, fast, and low-cost manner.
 Modern and secure, Bahrain’s telecommunications infrastructure formed an inlet into global markets and entrepreneurs around the world.